Houseplants, Succulents, and Cacti

 In this six-week class, students will explore 50 popular houseplants, succulents, and cacti as they learn the fundamentals of plant identification.
 Through engaging online live sessions, photo stories, Longwood Gardens Plant Fact pages, discussion forums, and hundreds of beautiful images, you’ll learn the key identifying characteristics of these plants, gain skills to identify new plants you’ll encounter outside this class, and learn some fun facts along the way.

 This class is fully online and self-paced!
 Set your own schedule, and work at your own pace.
 You can participate anywhere that you have access to the internet, and you will have access to the course resources 24/7 for the entire six weeks of the class and for six months after the course ends.
 There are no required presentations or any set times that you will need to meet online.
-There will be at least two scheduled live sessions with the instructor and guest speakers, but they will be recorded and available to access at any time.
 For an additional fee, you may choose to purchase an optional print copy of the online e-book that is included with the course.
 We recommend accessing the course via Google Chrome on a computer or tablet for the best functionality.

 New for 2022!
 We are now offering a CONDENSED, COMPLETELY ASYNCHRONOUS self-study version of our popular online, plant ID class Houseplants, Succulents, and Cacti!
 This course will be open for an entire year (April 2022 – April 2023), during which students can complete the materials on their own time.
 Unlike the full course offering, the self-study class will have no live components (instructor interaction, live sessions, discussion posts, graded assignments, and quizzes etc.) and no set times to complete the material.
 This option is perfect for those who want the information provided in our regular Houseplants, Succulents, and Cacti course, but with a more relaxed time frame and a lower price point.
 If you decide that you would like instructor feedback via discussions and assignments, interactive discussions, additional information, and completion certificates, you can request a discount code to take the price of the self-study course off the full version of Houseplants, Succulents, and Cacti.
 Please note that no completion certificates are offered for the self-study classes, and no credit is given toward Longwood’s certifications.